ibm-mas/gitops/instance-applications/120-ibm-db2u-database/README.md

 db2_backup_notify_slack_url: string (optional, when backup enabled)
 db2_backup_icd_auth_key: string (secret reference, optional, when backup enabled)

-# Audit Extraction Configuration (optional)
-# When db2_audit_bucket_name is set, a daily CronJob is created in the db2 namespace
-# that archives and extracts DB2 audit logs as DEL/ASC files and uploads them to the
-# specified S3 bucket, then removes all local copies.
-db2_audit_bucket_name: string (secret reference, when audit extraction enabled)

 allow_list: string (optional)

 # Private NLB for customer TGW connectivity (optional)